Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### Tell me about your strength and weakness and why?

-- Somethimes soft skill is more important thant technical skill, I am very collaberateive and willing to work with people from other dicsplines.
+- Somethimes soft skill is more important thant technical skill, I am very collaberative and willing to work with people from other dicsplines.
 During the time at ASUS, I am responsible for develop Interface gaming keyboard, so I need to communicate with UI Designer for understanding components behavior and discuss http request body structure with Backend developer.
-Before communicating, I am used to researching related info to improve the efficiency of communication and that was what learned during the time at ASUS.
+I am used to researching the concept about UI design and sercer API in advance to improve the efficiency of communication.

 - Lacking experience in solving issue, as a junior developer, I do not have lots of experience in Front-End development if compare with senior.
 However, I am a highly-proactive person who is willing to learn!
 During the time at ASUS, the most important thing I learn is how to solve the issue with the correct method.
-I need to understand data flow and architecture first, so I could know where the issue from easier.
-In the past, I usually took lots of time on just how to fix functions rather than understood the data flow first.
+I need to understand data flow and architecture first, and then narrow the issue down.
+In the past, I usually took lots of time on fixing the function directly rather than understood the data flow first.
   **[⬆ Back to Top](#question)**

 ### Challenge Project